anav5704/Clicker-Firebase/readme.md

-# Clicker Game 👇
+# Clicker Game 🖱️

 ![hero](https://github.com/anav5704/Clicker-Firebase/blob/main/docs/clicker-firebase.png)

 This is a simple button clicker game made using Firebase real-time.
-Users can login/register using Firebase auth and then click to earn points and upgrade to better buttons.
-There is also a real-time leaderboards that update when users save their scores.
-Also pleae don't use Firebase.
+Users can log in/register using Firebase auth and then click to earn points and upgrade to better buttons.
+There is also a real-time leaderboard that updates when users save their scores.
+Also please don't use Firebase.
 It's okay if you want to give it a try but trust me [Supabase](https://supabase.com) is way better in every way - and it's open source.

 ## Technologies Used

 - Astro JS
 - TailwindCSS
-- Fiirebase
+- Firebase

 ## Getting Started

 First fork and clone the repo.
 First run ```npm install``` to download all the dependencies.
-Now add the Firebase config in ```src/firebase/client.ts``` using the information provided in your Firebase porject console:
+Now add the Firebase config in ```src/firebase/client.ts``` using the information provided in your Firebase project console:

 ```
 const firebaseConfig = {